rianaali/sp24-cse110-lab4/expose/javascript/part2.md

 F. true.
 Boolean(2) converts 2 to true since it is a truthy value. so true equal true returns true.

 15. == evaluate equality with possible type conversions that exist in Javascript. === will also apply equality, but will not apply any type converstions.

+17. The array newArray = [2, 4, 8] is returned. doSomething is passed as a callback function and modifies the original array by multipying each by 2.
+19. outputs "1 4 3 2".
+1 then 4 are printed. printing 3 is queued after printing 4 since it was used with setTimeout despite 0 milisconds specified.
+2 prints after 1000 miliseconds.